Daniel-Dfg/PlagiaSight/README.md

     The next time you'll want to run PlagiaSight, just run `PlagiaSight_Mac_Linux.sh` (not necessarily in your terminal), and it should launch in seconds :)

+    If this doesn't work, you can also install and run the app manually :
+      - If there's a folder named `venv` in the release you unzipped, delete it.
+      - Then open the terminal at PlagiaSight's folder and the following, one line after another :
+          ```python
+              python3 -m venv .venv #recreate a 'clean' venv folder
+              source venv/bin/activate #activate the venv folder to install dependencies inside
+              pip install -r requirements.txt #reinstall dependencies from scratch
+              python3 src/main.py #run the app
+          ```